NikhilDhiman/cs5661-dsproject-Early-Skin-Cancer-Detection-Bringing-Dermatology-to-Everyone/data/DataCardsExtendedTemplate.md

 **Additional Notes:** Add here

 ### Wipeout and Deletion
+- **Acceptable Means of Deletion:** Dataset hosted on Kaggle can be versioned down or removed upon request by data providers.
+- **Post-Deletion Obligations:** None applicable for users; dataset deletion handled by ISIC.
+- **Wipeout Integration Operational Requirements:** Must comply with publisher request (e.g., institution consent withdrawal).
+- **Exceptions and Exemptions:** De-identified data is considered exempt from HIPAA and GDPR under current use cases.

 #### Duration
 <!-- scope: periscope -->
 <!-- info: Specify the duration after which this dataset should be deleted or